 Where and when?
 December 22nd, 12pm at Mustard Tree, 110 Oldham Rd, Ancoats, Manchester, M4 6AG

-Unlike most users in the voluntary sector, who do their best to snidely disguise or hide their involvement, Mustard Tree have openly defended their use of this forced labour (you have to appreciate their sense of humour though in calling it the “Freedom Project”).
+Unlike most users in the voluntary sector, who do their best to snidely disguise or hide their involvement, Mustard Tree have openly defended their use of this forced labour.
 This, despite acknowledging the fundamental injustices of workfare and the sanctions regime that underpins it.

 ”On one hand the jobless should not be forced to undertake work or to work for their benefits…”